Villaba: History

-Pre-Spanish History
+Pre-Spanish history

 The existence of the place now known as Villaba was discovered in about the last quarter of the sixteenth century by Boholano traders.
 These traders landed on the western coast and found fertile plains along the river and forest.
 The sea coast also proved to be good fishing ground.
 The settlers built their houses along the banks of the river and banded into groups to protect themselves from the moro pirates and wild animals.
 Along the banks of the river were "Hindang" trees which grew in abundance so they called the new settlement Hamindangon (full of hindang trees).

 As the years passed, more settlers migrated from Bohol and Cebu.
 These new inhabitants likewise settled on the plains along the Hamindangon River.

-Spanish Period
+Spanish period

 During the expedition of the entire Eastern Visayas by Spanish conquistador in 1593, a group of Spaniards, led by the General-Governor's son, Luis Pérez Dasmariñas landed on the shores of Hamindangon and the named the place Nueva Galicia in honor of his father, the Governor-General of the Philippines, Gomez Perez Dasmariñas who is from Galicia, Spain.

 The governor set sail from Cavite for Pintado province in October 1593, to join the part of the fleet under Luis Pérez who is already at the Visayas.
 Before he proceeded to Moluccas, Luis Pérez introduced the barrio of Nueva Galicia to the whole fleet.
 But the Governor-General renamed the place to Vilalba (from the Spanish town in Galicia region) in order not to confused with other Nueva Galicia town that is located in Mexico.

-Over the years, the natives of the barrio had problem of Spanish unaccented digraphs, mispronouncing Vilalba (Spanish pronunciation: [biˈʎalβa]) with Villaba (IPA: [vɪ'ʎabɐ]), and perhaps, it is easier to pronounce the later name and thus retained it when the town was officially established in June 1910.
+Over the years, the natives of the barrio had problem of Spanish accented digraphs, mispronouncing Vilalba (Spanish pronunciation: [biˈʎalβa]) with Villaba (IPA: [vɪ'ʎabɐ]), and perhaps, it is easier to pronounce the later name and thus retained it when the town was officially established in June 1910.

-American Period
+American period

 The Spanish was defeated by the Americans who started their occupation of the Philippines on August 13, 1898.
 The following year, there was a popular revolt in the Visayas particularly in Samar and Leyte called the Pulahanes movement.
 One consequence of that revolution against the Americans was that the town of Villaba was reduced to a barrio and became part of the municipality of San Isidro, Leyte.

 During that period, Villaba was then ran by local executives known as cabeza de barangay.
 For want of official records however, to provide a complete list and their specific terms of office, the following have served in the said capacity: